Peregrine Cust, 6th Baron Brownlow

 Peregrine Francis Adelbert Cust, 6th Baron Brownlow (27 April 1899 - 28 July 1978), often known as Perry Brownlow, was a British peer and courtier.
 He was the son of Adelbert Salusbury Cockayne Cust, 5th Baron Brownlow, and his wife Maud Buckle.

 Early life

-He was educated at Eton, and the Royal Military College, Sandhurst, later being commissioned into the Grenadier Guards.
+Brownlow was educated at Eton, and the Royal Military College, Sandhurst, later being commissioned into the Grenadier Guards.
 He fought in the First World War and left the Army in 1926 with the rank of lieutenant.

 In 1927, he succeeded his father as 6th Baron Brownlow and to Belton House, near Grantham, Lincolnshire.